pordonez/loopback-url-based-access-control/README.md

 on a model instance based on its URL.

 ######Access Policy
-An access policy are the rules that specify which users are allowed to perform which operations on a particular model instance and related instances rooted at a unique URL.
+Access policies are the rules that specify which users are allowed to perform which operations on a particular model instance and related instances rooted at a unique URL.

-######Supplementary Requirements
+######Observations
 * For a particular model instance, a user is either unauthorized, an admin or a reader.
-* A model instance may more than one admin or reader.
+* A model instance may have more than one admin or reader.
-* A model instance admin may assign other admins and readers
 * Access control is applied to a particular model instance and related instances identified by URL and related sub URLs if no other access control policy is in effect.

 ###### Scenario
 Let's consider the following scenario:
-* A model is created that consists of a Project identified as /Project/1 that is related to a Team identified by /Project/1/Team/1 and a Folder identified as /Project/1/Folder/1
+* A model is created that consists of a Project identified as /Project/1 that is related to a Team identified by /Project/1/Team/1 and an Activity identified as /Project/1/Activity/1
-* User Peter has admin access to /Project/1, user Paul has reader access to /Project/1, and user Mary has reader access to /Project/1 and admin access to /Project/1/Folder/1
+* User Peter has admin access to /Project/1, user Paul has reader access to /Project/1, and user Mary has reader access to /Project/1 and admin access to /Project/1/Activity/1

 The consequence of this scenario follows: